 Time to Play with the Slime

-And they can always just explore, stretch, bend, rolls, and manipulate the shape slime!
+They can always just explore, stretch, bend, roll and manipulate the shape slime!
 Look at his face!
 He’s having a BLAST!

-If the letter slime gets sticky or starts sticking to their hands a ton, just knead in a bit of liquid starch into the slime,
+If the letter slime gets sticky or starts sticking to their hands, just knead in a bit of liquid starch into the slime.

-Or maybe you would like MORE shape activities!
+Would you like MORE shape activities?
 Click the photo below to check out my favorite 2D Shape activities!